robertmartin8/ReasonableDeviations/_notes/oop.md

 ### Immutable objects

-If we have private fields and remove any setters, they become **immutable**.
+If we have private fields and remove any setters, the class becomes **immutable**.
 The advantages of this are:

 - Easier to construct, test and use.
 - Can be used for concurrency